mikependon/RepoDB/Docs/_build/html/_sources/pages/connection.rst.txt

 		connection.MergeAll(orders, Field.From("CustomerId", "ProductId"));
 	}

-**Note**: All fields are being merged when calling the typed-based method.
-The data entities `identity` fields will automatically be filled with its newly generated identity values.
+**Note**: The data entities `identity` fields will automatically be filled with its newly generated identity values.

-Certain columns can also be merged via table name calls.
+All fields are being merged when calling the typed-based method.
+However, certain columns can be merged when using the table name calls.

 ::